-I recommend stopping at some famous landmarks and making a couple of day trips.
+I recommend stopping at famous landmarks and making a couple of day trips.
 We didn’t reach Jökulsárlón until day 5, and we visited several spots along the way.

-Parking: You can find car parks on the ocean side of the Ring Road, on both sides of the bridge over the river.
+Parking: You can find car parks on the ocean side of Ring Road, on both sides of the bridge over the river.

 How to get from Reykjavik to Jökulsárlón by bus?